odoo/odoo/doc/workflows.rst

 ``AND``
    With an ``AND`` mode, the activity will wait for all its incoming transitions to be crossed before being run.

+Kinds
+'''''

+Activities can be of different kinds: ``dummy``, ``function``, ``subflow``, or ``stopall``.
+The kind defines what type of work an activity can do.

+Dummy
+    The ``dummy`` kind is for activities that do nothing (i.e. they act as hubs to gather/dispatch transitions), or for activities that only call a Server Action.

+Function
+    The ``function`` kind is for activities that only need to run some Python code, and possibly a Server Action.

+Stop all
+    The ``stopall`` kind is for activities that will completely halt the workflow instance.
+In addition they can also run some Python code.

+Subflow
+    When the kind of the activity is  ``subflow``, the activity will run another workflow.
+When the sub-workflow is completed, the activity will also be considered completed.

+    Normally the sub-workflow is instanciated for the same record as the parent workflow.
+It is possible to change that default behavior by providing Python code that has to return a record ID for which a workflow has been instanciated.